 We’re quickly coming up on Father’s Day weekend, and it looks to be a beautiful (if steamy) few days in our area.
 If you’re celebrating and want to do something a little bit different this year, save yourself a trip to the store for charcoal, ties and “#1 Dad” mugs and make plans to check out one of these 12 events across the Chicagoland area instead.
 Best of all: Most of these events are free or low-cost, with only a few exceptions.

 If you’re in the mood to show off your moves, two events will fit the bill: Sounds of Summer w/DJ Monty.
-This free event, which will be at Columbus Park on Friday, June 16th from 12-4 pm, is open to all ages and should be a great time for early birds to catch (or do) the worm and start celebrating before the day is done.
+This free event, which will be at Columbus Park on Friday, June 15, from 12-4 pm, is open to all ages and should be a great time for early birds to catch (or do) the worm and start celebrating before the day is done.

 If you can’t make that one though, head to Bronzeville for the We Bring You Bronzeville Dance Party.
 This event, hosted by the Chicago Blues Museum, will be held Friday from 6-8 pm in Ellis Park.
 The event has a Soul Train theme with train lines, costume contests and Soul Train board games for all.
 This event is also free.

 If you’re not into dancing, you could always strap on some skates and join the Skate Into Summer at Lake Shore event at Lake Shore Park.
-Running Friday June 16th from 6-8 pm, and is also free, with a limited number of skates to borrow if you don’t happen to have your own.
+Running Friday June 15, from 6-8 pm, and is also free, with a limited number of skates to borrow if you don’t happen to have your own.

 If Dad (or anyone in your family, really) is more of a film buff, why not ditch the cookout for a picnic under the stars while you take in one of Chicago’s many Movies in the Park events.
-These happen all over the city, and just over Father’s Day weekend feature a variety of films from The Secret Life of Pets and Ghostbusters to the Magnificent Seven or Dirty Dancing, depending on location.
+These happen all over the city, and just over Father’s Day weekend feature a variety of films from The Secret Life of Pets and Ghostbusters to The Magnificent Seven or Dirty Dancing, depending on location.

-If it’s sunny (and it looks to be!) on Saturday, June 17th, check out Stargazing: Sun Scopes at Burnham.
+If it’s sunny (and it looks to be!) on Saturday, June 16, check out Stargazing: Sun Scopes at Burnham.
 As long as weather permits, visitors to the Burnham Nature Sanctuary will be able to use special telescopes to spot solar flares and sunspots along with Chicago Astronomer.
 The event runs from 11 am to 2 pm and is free.

 Another out of town stop for Father’s Day, the opening performance for the world famous Tempel Lippizans.
-Sunday, June 18th marks the first performance of the season for these talented handlers and their pure white steeds.
+Sunday, June 17, marks the first performance of the season for these talented handlers and their pure white steeds.
 If you’ve never seen dressage before, think of it as ballet with horses.
 The equine athletes and their trainers will work through a series of incredibly intricate movements set to beautiful classical music and show off the Lippizan breed’s unique talents and traits as well as the training processes involved in producing the program.
-Tickets for the opener, a 1pm matinee, are anywhere from $22-32 and can be purchased in advance online.
+Tickets for the opener, a 1pm matinee, are $22-32 and can be purchased in advance online.

-Third Coast wishes you a Happy Father’s Day no matter where or who you come from, and hopes you’ll have a fantastic weekend celebrating the people you call family.
+Third Coast Review wishes you a Happy Father’s Day no matter where or who you come from, and hopes you’ll have a fantastic weekend celebrating the people you call family.